-The Fraser sockeye salmon spawner and recruitment data is same as what was approved for 2022 pre-season forecast (DFO in press).
-The spawner data were collected by Fisheries and Oceans Canada (DFO) since 1938, and the recruitment data were collected by Pacific Salmon Commission.
+In this study, we used the same Fraser sockeye salmon spawner and recruitment data that were approved for the 2022 pre-season forecast (DFO in press).
+The spawner data were collected by DFO since 1938 (Grant et al., 2011), and the recruitment data were collected by Pacific Salmon Commission with details on data quality being available in Ogden et al. (2015).
 We compiled data of spawners and recruits for 18 major sockeye salmon stocks within the Fraser watershed (Figure 1).
-Based upon shared return timing to Fraser River, there are four management aggregates : Early Stuart, Early Summer, Summer and Late Run.
+Based on shared timing of returning to Fraser River, the stocks were aggregated into four management aggregates : Early Stuart, Early Summer, Summer, and Late Run.
 In this study, we focused on ‘lake-type’ sockeye, which typically spend two years in a nursery lake before migrating seaward, and return to their natal rivers at age 4 or 5.
-The only major stock that was excluded from our analysis is Harrison River, because it has a different life-history; Harrison sockeye rear in freshwater for one year prior to moving downstream to the estuary (without lacustrine parr).
-The Harrison stock typically contributes a small proportion to the total Fraser sockeye returns (average of 3% 1948-2022).
-Spawning data (S) was limited to female with data used up to the 2018 brood year for all stocks.
-Recruits (R) included both sexes with the most recent recruitment data (four- and five-year-old) available up to 2017 brood year (2021 actual return year).
-For Cultus, juvenile abundance was used instead of spawner for building the stock-recruit relationship, because escapement data are in poor quality and has been heavily affected by the hatchery broodstock program.
-The overall proportion of Fraser sockeye is typically dominated by 4-year-old age class, accounting for over 96% of returns in brood year 2022, for example.
-The Pitt and Birkenhead stocks were exceptions, comprised of >50% of age 5 class (Pitt age 5 is 80% and Birkenhead is 57% in 2022).
-Our analysis assumed age composition of adults generally follows a similar pattern among brood years and historic average.
-Ten of the 18 stocks had time series of paired escapement and return estimates from brood year 1948, and the remaining eight stocks had shorter time series, which vary from 1954-1980 (Nadina: 1973; Gates: 1968; Scotch: 1980; Fennell: 1967; Weaver: 1966; Portage: 1953).
-The cut-off years are mainly due to the availability and quality of the data and is consistent with previous pre-season forecasts (DFO 2019; DFO 2020; DFO 2021).
+Harrison River sockeye stock, typically contributing a small proportion to the total Fraser sockeye returns (average of 3% during 1948-2022), was excluded from our analysis because of its different life-history, rearing in freshwater for one year prior to moving downstream to the estuary (without lacustrine parr).
+Spawners were limited to females (also called effective female spawner) extending up to the 2018 brood year for all stocks.
+Recruits included both sexes with the most recent recruitment data (4- and 5-year-old) available up to the 2017 brood year (the actual return year of 2021).
+For Cultus, juvenile abundance was used instead of spawner for building the stock-recruit relationship, because escapement data were in poor quality and had been heavily affected by the hatchery broodstock program.
+The overall age composition of Fraser sockeye was typically dominated by age 4.
+We assumed that age composition of adults generally followed a similar pattern among brood years around historical average.
+Ten of the 18 stocks had time series of paired spawner and recruit estimates from brood year going back to 1948, and the remaining eight stocks had shorter time series dating back to different years for different stocks (Nadina: 1973; Gates: 1968; Scotch: 1980; Fennell: 1967; Weaver: 1966; Portage: 1953), depending on the availability and quality of the data as well as consistency with previous pre-season forecasts (DFO 2019; DFO 2020; DFO 2021).